abhinandan0y/QCML/README.md

 ```

 #### Step 4: Integrate Quantum Layer with Classical Model
-#We integrate the quantum layer into a Keras model.
+#integrate the quantum layer into a Keras model.

 ```python